 1. How is Sunny Point different than other Cottage Resorts?
 This is a great question.
 There are a couple of things different about us.
 First, our cottages and inn are extremely private and all are waterfront.
 Many other places cluster all their cottages together, one on top of another.
-We only have 11 cottages and the inn sharing 2,700 feet of waterfront.
+We only have 9 cottages, the Grand Muskokan and the inn sharing 2,500 feet of waterfront.
 Our property is enormous.
-We have over 84 acres.
+We have over 80 acres.
 The result is space and tranquility.With a maximum occupancy of about 100 people, there is close to an acre of property for every guest here.
 Second, in our desire to create for our guests, the "Great Canadian Cottage Experience",

 we present fully equipped modern, clean & well maintained cottages with steps to the lake, a dock and a canoe.
 Third, with all this property, we've added resort style amenities to keep you and your family as busy as you wish without having to leave the property.

 2. Why do you suggest that we bring bottled water?
 This is just a matter of practicality This water is fine for drinking but different than the water you are used to consuming.
 There should be no issue regarding the quality of the water.
-Andy drinks the water.
-Sue doesn't.
-And, Sue prefers that her grandchildren don't.
+The owners drink the water.
+Our children don't.
 We receive our water right from Otter Lake and then triple filter this water with a 50 micron, a tannin and then a 5 micron filter.
 Then, a solinoid measures the clarity.
 Should it not exceed 70% clarity, the system shuts down.
 All this happens BEFORE the water passes through a state-of-the-art UV filter. (translation... good for you, expensive for us!).
 We clean our waterlines annually and test regularly as required by the Ministry of Environment and North Bay Parry Sound Health Unit.
 We almost always have perfect water tests.
 But, it is different than the water you drink at home.
 This is not well water and not chlorinated.
 Why risk feeling a bit queezy from drinking water that you aren't used to?
 The folks we bought Sunny Point from drank the water.
-If you prefer, we even sell bottled water ourselves.

 3. What do I need to rent a boat and motor?
 Any responsible Adult member of the rental group, 21 and over, who will be operating the boat must receive instruction from us and sign a Rental Boat Safety Checklist which we also provide A member of the family, over 18 may drive the boat if he/she has proof of a Boat Operator license and if they sign the Checklist.
 This allows you to operate one of our boats while staying at Sunny Point.
 We made a significant investment in a new fleet of lightweight Kevlar and fiberglass yellow canoes that we have made part of the rental package at all cottages and the Grand Muskokan as both an addition to your accommodation and replacement for those folks who can't drive or don't want a motor boat.
 You do not need anything other than common sense to operate a canoe, kayak or paddleboat.